As an Amazon Associate I earn from qualifying purchases.

-Ditch the store-bought and make your own hot cocoa mix to keep in your pantry.
+Ditch the store-bought and make your own homemade cocoa mix to keep in your pantry.
 It’s also perfect for gifting as a homemade holiday gift.

-When our family/families started having kids, we stopped buying gifts for the adults and just focused on gifts for the kids.
-Because we usually don’t host any Christmas gatherings (except this year, we agreed to host Christmas day!), I always like to bring something for the host/hostess as a thank you for having us.
+I don’t know about your family, but when our family/families started having kids, we stopped buying gifts for the adults and just focused on gifts for the kids, so when we go visit friends and family for these gatherings, I always like to bring something for the host as a thank you for having us.

-In the past, I have taken homemade vanilla extract as well as homemade caramel sauce, and this year, I think I might add some homemade hot cocoa mix to the lineup.
-I love bringing these kinds of gifts to hosts/hostesses because they’re a nice gesture and they don’t always have to be used right away.
+I love bringing these kinds of gifts to hosts because they’re a nice gesture and they don’t always have to be used right away.

-In fact, my homemade vanilla extract has been steeping the same beans since I photographed and published that tutorial in 2014.
+In fact, my homemade vanilla extract has been steeping the same beans since I photographed that recipe in 2014.
 Check that one out, for sure!

 I was a bit bummed to find that I needed dry milk powder, which of course I didn’t have on hand, so we forewent that and just used sugar, cocoa powder, and salt.
 And it was less than stellar.

-From that day on, I vowed to get some milk powder and throw this less complicated recipe (seriously, he’s got so much going on in his original one) up here on the blog for snowy days, cozy evenings, and homemade holiday gifts alike.
+From that day on, I vowed to get some powdered milk and throw this less complicated recipe (seriously, he’s got so much going on in his original one) up here on my site for snowy days, cozy evenings, and homemade holiday gifts alike.

 So here’s the thing– this is mega simple.
 You only need 4 ingredients, and you’ll have enough to make 6 servings of hot cocoa.

-Of course, scale it up if you’re looking to gift it away, have more folks in your home who may want some hot cocoa, or just think you’d be better served with a boatload of homemade hot cocoa mix in your pantry vs a smaller amount.
+Of course, you can scale this recipe for hot chocolate mix if you’re looking to gift it away, have more folks in your home who may want some hot cocoa, or just think you’d be better served with a boatload of homemade hot cocoa mix in your pantry vs a smaller amount (that’s us).

 On the ingredient list is: